 - The construction is such that a narrow cylinder (in this case A) is connected to a wider cylinder (in this case B).
 They are fitted with airtight pistons on either end.
 The inside of the cylinders are filled with an incompressible fluid.

 - Pressure applied at piston A is transmitted equally to piston B without diminishing, on use of an incompressible fluid.
 Piston B effectively serves as a platform to lift heavy objects like big machines or vehicles.
 Few more applications include a hydraulic jack and hydraulic press and forced amplification is used in the braking system of most cars.

-Learn more about Pascal’s Law and its varied applications with expert faculty, along with more physics calculators and physics formulas here at BYJU’S.
+Learn more about Pascal’s Law and its varied applications with expert faculty at BYJU’S.